Why Do Crown of Thorns Flowers Change Color?

 The answer is simple.
 It’s completely natural, and it’s influenced by the plant’s environment.

-Let’s explore the main reasons why Crown of Thorns (Euphorbia milii) flowers change color and what you can do to support healthy, vibrant blooms.
+There are 2 main reasons why Crown of Thorns (Euphorbia milii) flowers change color and what you can do to support healthy, vibrant blooms.

-1. It’s Natural
+1. It’s Natural Process

 When a Crown of Thorns flower first opens, it often looks pale, whitish, or soft in color.
 This is completely normal.